elotroalex/chiens/_texts/translation.md

 - {:.sp} The Traveler.

 - {:.pr} Very far ...
-Say, I once knew a man named Toussaint, and his nickname had oddly lengthened his name with an aigrette of bold hands ...
+Say, I once knew a man named Toussaint, and his nickname had oddly added an aigrette of bold hands to his name ...
 Toussaint, Toussaint Louverture.

 - {:.sp} The Good People.